SparklePigBang/cunt-soul/README.md

 `4`     | Stops players playing multiple cards unless allowed to do so by a card ability.
 `5`     | Cards of derived value `5` now swap with face down cards rather than face up cards.
 `6`     | The top card of the source pile is always face-up.
 When players pick up multiple cards, they should reveal each card in turn.
-`7`     | The player decides whether the next player must play higher or lower in base value than the card played (though playing a card of the same base value is always allowed).
+`7`     | The player decides whether the next player must play higher or lower than the derived value of the card played (though playing a card of the same base value is always allowed).
+Note: this beats the ability of the `9`: e.g. playing a `9` and saying 'lower' requires the following card to be lower than `9`.
+Also, all other card values may be regarded as both higher and lower than the special derived value `table`.
 `8`     | Any card played has its base ability stacked once, e.g. `K`s change direction twice, and single `8`s skip two players.
 `9`     | All cards of base value equal to or less than `9` have derived value `9`.
 `10`    | When cards are burned they are added to the bottom of the source pile, if it exists.
 This affects the burning of face up cards when changing field cards.
 Warning: if a `10` is played as the last possible field card (so all players have their face up cards horizontal), then it will probably take a long time to finish the game, since it is no longer possible for cards to leave the game by burning; do this with caution!